Constitution Avenue, Canberra

 Constitution Avenue in a street in Canberra, the capital of Australia.

-It forms the municipal axis of Walter Burley Griffin's geometric design for the city, and lies on the northern side of Lake Burley Griffin.
-It is one of the three sides that make up the boundary of the Parliamentary Triangle.
+It forms the municipal axis of Walter Burley Griffin's geometric design for the city, originally envisioned as a commerce focussed main street.
+The avenue lies on the northern side of Lake Burley Griffin and is one of the three sides that make up the boundary of the Parliamentary Triangle.